Particles Frequently Asked Questions

 Can I do inline Trees?

 Yes!
 While not supported at the base Particles level, your individual particles can certainly have inline trees.
-Often your Scroll Dialects will have particles that contain content written in traditional languages like Javascript, Lisp, or Python.
+Often your parsers will have particles that contain content written in traditional languages like Javascript, Lisp, or Python.
 Or you could even have inline trees written in Particles, except using something like the pipe character as particleBreakSymbol instead of the newline character.

 Lisp Related Questions